Service Animals Policy

 Definitions

-• an animal that can be readily identified as a service animal based on visual indicators such as a vest or harness worn by the animal, or
+- an animal can be readily identified as a service animal based on visual indicators such as a vest or harness worn by the animal.

 Policy Statement